 Care reviews had been undertaken in keeping with the agency's policies and procedures.
+The manager described the challenges in getting HSC Trust keyworkers to complete annual review meetings.
 There was also evidence of regular contact with service users and their representatives, in line with the commissioning trust's requirements.

 All staff had been provided with training in relation to medicines management.
-The person in charge advised that no service users required their medicine to be administered with a syringe.
-The person in charge was aware that should this be required, a competency assessment would be undertaken before staff undertook this task.
+The manager advised that no service users required liquid medicine to be administered orally with a syringe.
+The manager was aware that should this be required; a competency assessment would be undertaken before staff undertook this task.